Explaindio

 The timeline is extremely versatile for such an inexpensive program.
 It features the ability to rearrange media within scenes, supports overlapping animations, and allows you to create gaps as necessary.

 Each item in a scene takes up one row on the timeline.
 The gray bar is how long the media is animated and can be dragged along the timeline to change when it appears on the screen.
-The order each media item appears in vertically is the order in which appears to be stacked (i.e. topmost items are the most forward and visible), but the arrangement of the gray bars determines which elements animate and appear first.
+The order each media item appears vertically is the order in which appears to be stacked (i.e. topmost items are the most forward and visible), but the arrangement of the gray bars determines which elements animate and appear first.

 Every scene has its own media stacking, and media from one scene cannot be moved so that it animates in another.